microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/windowsupdates-catalog-list-entries.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the list of entries from a [catalog](../resources/windowsupdates-catalog.md).
+Get a list of [catalogEntry](../resources/windowsupdates-catalogentry.md) resources from a [catalog](../resources/windowsupdates-catalog.md).

+Currently, this operation returns entries of the [featureUpdateCatalogEntry](../resources/windowsupdates-featureupdatecatalogentry.md) or [qualityUpdateCatalog](../resources/windowsupdates-qualityupdatecatalogentry.md) types, inherited from **catalogEntry**.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).